We empower women with one or no breasts to feel good about their bodies through visibility and conversation at breast cancer events

 A: No. All teams participate at in-person events.

 Q: Can I create a team for an event that is not during Breast Cancer Awareness Month (BCAM)?

-A: Sure!
-Even though most BCAM events occur during October, your event can be anytime of the year.
+A: Yes.
+Even though most BCAM events occur during October, an event can be anytime of the year.
 All events needs to be first approved by Stand Tall AFC.

 Q: How will Stand Tall AFC support my team?

 A: STAFC volunteers send newsletters and host Zoom meetings.
-Toolkits with t-shirts, brochures, and press releases are mailed to each ambassador.
 STAFC events are posted on the website and social media platforms to welcome those who wish to join a team.